michbur/reporting_in_R/existing_packages.md

 ### Analysis
 1. Cache results (archivist)
-2. Reporting (knitr, rmarkdown).
+2. Reporting (knitr, rmarkdown, rapport).

 ## Additional features

 1. Sanity checks:
- - tests
+ - tests for new functions;
- - concordance of results of analysis (for the same data chunks)
+ - concordance of results (are result of analysis different from results before changes).
+2. Internal dependence graph: functions responsible for specific parts of the workflow.
+3. Storing past versions of the workflow (via git or subversion).